Javaabu/EFaas-Socialite/README.md

 return Socialite::driver('efaas')->redirect();
 ```

 and in your callback handler, you can access the user data like so.
-Remember to save the user's `id_token` and `sid` (session id) to your session.
+Remember to save the user's `id_token` and `sid` (session id).

 ```php
 $efaas_user = Socialite::driver('efaas')->user();